 What is a Personal Financial Specialist (CPA / PFS)?

-Essentially, a PFS is a CPA with training and work experience in the financial planning industry.
-They have the expertise it takes to help clients holistically with a number of financial matters including retirement, investments, risk management, estate planning and taxes.
+Essentially, a Personal Financial Specialist (PFS) is a Certified Public Accountant (CPA) with training and work experience in the financial planning industry.
+They have the expertise it takes to help clients holistically with a number of financial matters including retirement, investments, risk management, estate planning, and taxes.

 Once they complete all of the education, experience, and exam requirements necessary to earn the designation, PFS candidates are well-versed in the twelve areas that comprise the PFS Body of Knowledge: